 I’ve learnt a great deal from working with many amazing people in my time.
 One particular woman, Yasmin, stood out for me because she always seemed so calm and collected.
+I know now that it’s due to mindfulness.

 My own mind goes off like firecrackers, constantly juggling a thousand things.
 Reacting, responding – and sometimes overloaded.
 With all this going on, even when I ought to be enjoying myself, I’m usually thinking about something else.